 Oeko-Tex 100, and

-Fleece is best known for all its lightweight polyester glory and recognized for its insulating prowess meant to mimic wool.
+Fleece is best known for all its lightweight polyester glory and is recognized for its insulating prowess meant to mimic wool.
 When washed, however, a fleece jacket can shed up to 250,000 synthetic fibers, winding up in our waterways.
 (The Guardian, 2017)

 While it poses similar contamination issues during the laundering process, some fleece is made with recycled plastic bottles, reducing the need for virgin plastics (or virgin petroleum) while also reducing landfill waste.
 To prevent these fibers from entering our ecosystems, some companies offer filters or laundry bags that capture them during the wash cycle.
 Check out the Guppyfriend bag, Cora Ball, or this microfiber filter that attaches to your washing machine.